gislab-npo/gislab-doc/docs/installation/virtual.rst

 -  Git, see :ref:`Git installation <git-installation>`
 -  Ansible 2.0 or higher, see :ref:`Ansible installation <ansible-installation>`
 -  VirtualBox 4.3 or higher, see :ref:`VirtualBox installation <vb-installation>`
--  Vagrant 1.9 or higher , see :ref:`Vagrant installation <vagrant-installation>`
+-  Vagrant 1.9 or higher, see :ref:`Vagrant installation <vagrant-installation>`

 .. _requirementsvirtual: